torstenboettjer/sandbox/README.md

   };
 ```

-Referencing a application in the `home.packages` installs the software.
-Nix packages can be found in the nix [package directory](https://search.nixos.org/packages).
-The command `nix-env -qaP` lists packages at the command line, incl. the available attributes.
-Some packages allow fine-tuning, e.g. by applying overrides like the [Nerd Fonts](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) package allows to override the default list of fonts.
-The `override` and `overrideAttrs` functions are typically used with packages that are built from source and have attributes like `src`, `buildInputs`, `makeFlags`, etc..
+Referencing a application in the `home.packages` installs additional software packages.
+Nix packages are published in a [package directory](https://search.nixos.org/packages).
+The command `nix-env -qaP` lists packages incl. the available attributes at the command line.
+An `override` and `overrideAttrs` function enables engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
+Some packages use overrides for fine-tuning like a [fonts package](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) that allows to adjust the default list of fonts.

 ```ǹix